 It is just as important to build healthy working relationships with your outsourcing software provider as it is to complete your IT project.
 Always make an effort to establish mutual trust and respect between your business and your outsourcing team.

-The global market for BPO (Business Process Outsourcing), according to Global Industry Analysts Inc., is estimated to reach $262.2 billion by 2022.
+According to Global Industry Analysts Inc., the global market for BPO (Business Process Outsourcing), is estimated to reach $262.2 billion by 2022.

 Unsuccessful Outsourcing Stories Of Big Companies